YellowO2/cafe-manager-gic/README.md

 # Café Employee Manager

-Full-stack implementing a café and employee manager with NestJS, PostgreSQL, and a React frontend.
+Full-stack implementation of a café and employee manager with NestJS, PostgreSQL, and a React frontend.

 - Frontend: React (Vite), Ant Design, AG Grid, TanStack Query, React Router, Day.js, TypeScript
 - Backend: NestJS (Node 22), Prisma ORM, PostgreSQL

 ![Demo](.github_assets/demo.gif)

 ## Links
-Due to using free tier, server spins down after 15min inactive, which delays initial request by about 1min.
-Hence when first accessing the page, it probably takes about a minute for backend to respond.
-Subsequently it will be quick.
+Due to using the free tier, the server spins down after 15 minutes of inactivity, which delays the initial request by about 1 min.
+Hence, when first accessing the page, it probably takes about a minute for the backend to respond.
+Subsequently, it will be quick.
 Pardon 🙏
 - Live App: https://cafe-manager-gic-frontend.onrender.com
 - Deployed Backend: https://cafe-manager-gic-backend.onrender.com